kkuchta/kkuchta.github.com/README.md

+NOTE: this repo is now deprecated.
+After about a decade, it succumbed to bitrot - I could no longer get Jekyll working on a recent version of ruby alongside some of the hacks I put in here.
+I've replaced it with https://github.com/kkuchta/blog2.

 # Personal Site

 Just a blog and with some project pages and contact info.
 This is now quite a few years old and very much does not reflect what I think is good frontend design or code.